RicoJia/ricojia.github.io/_posts/2023/2023-03-03-cpp-oop-polymorphism.markdown

 - protected : `public -> protected`, `protected -> protected`
 - private: `public -> private`, `protected -> private`

-Private members of the parent class are never accessible to child classes
+**Private members of the parent class are never accessible to child classes** , directly.
+But if the parent class has public functions that invokes private functions, then yes, indirectly a child class can access them.

 ## Virtual Functions